-Gear restrictions in Greenland include a cod-end mesh size of at least 40 mm stretched and sorting grids with 22-mm bar spacing to reduce fin-fish bycatch (G.H.
+Gear restrictions in Greenland include a cod-end mesh size of at least 40 mm stretched and from 2000 sorting grids with 22-mm bar spacing to reduce fin-fish bycatch (G.H.
 2011).
-Owing to improvements in sorting grids, it is no longer necessary to exempt small vessels, for safety reasons, from being required to use them.
 Other measures to limit bycatch include a requirement to move at least 5 n.mi. if bycatch exceeds 5% of the catch (G.H.
 2011).

 Regulations now in force in Greenland to protect bottom habitats (G.H.
 2011) include the use of rolling rockhopper ground gear, and toggle chains of 72 mm or longer to keep trawl netting off the bottom.
-Waters between 64°10'N and 65°15'N from the shore to 3 n.mi. outside the baseline (comprising about 650 n.mi.), an area in which there are high concentrations of sponge and coral beds, have been closed to shrimp trawling.
+Waters between 64°10'N and 65°15'N from the shore to 3 n.mi. outside the baseline (comprising about 650 n.mi.2), an area in which there are high concentrations of sponge and coral beds, have been closed to shrimp trawling.
 Vessels are required to report live coral catches of 60 kg or more and live sponge catches of 800 kg or more to the Licensing Authority and to move a minimum of 2 n.mi. from any place at which such catches are taken before continuing to fish.
-In addition, the authorities have powers to close areas which can be considered 'vulnerable marine areas'.
+In addition, the authorities have authorities to close areas which can be considered 'vulnerable marine areas".
 'New fishing areas' in West Greenland have been defined as lying North of 74°N and special regulations are in force for protecting vulnerable habitats there.

 The fishery in SFA 1 is restricted to Canadian vessels.
 From 1996 to 2007 on average about 8 vessels (range 5-12) participated.
 Since then, the number of ships has varied, with 0 to 2 ships fishing in 2008-2009 and 2012-2013, 7 ships fishing in 2010 and 10 ships fishing in 2011.
+Only few vessels have been fishing in that area I the most recent year.
 Catches are nominally subject to individual quotas; a quota can be retroactively adjusted to cover an overrun, with a corresponding correction in a later year.
-Logbooks from the Canadian fishery in SFA1 have been available from 1979 to 2011 and aggregated catch data from 2010 - 2018.
+Logbooks from the Canadian fishery in SFA1 have been available from 1979 to 2011 and aggregated catch data from 2010 - 2019.

-For the Canadian fishery in SFA 1 observer log-books record all catches, including non-target species, in detail, as well as technical details of each set.
+For the Canadian fishery in SFA 1 observer logbooks record all catches, including non-target species, in detail, as well as technical details of each set.
 Minimum mesh sizes ranging from 24 to 52 mm have been used, but 89% of catches have been taken with 40-46 mm mesh; 63% with 42, 43 or 45 mm.
 Since 1993, grates with bar spacing from 19 to 55 mm have been used, but 83% of catches (with bar spacing recorded) have been taken with bar spacing's of 22 or 28 mm, and 93% with spacing's in that range.

 There is no procedure or formula agreed between the two range states, Greenland and Canada, for setting or sharing a TAC on the stock.
 Instead they set TACs independently.
-The Greenland Government has instituted a practice of deciding on a TAC for the entire stock and setting aside a part of that TAC (3.1%) to allow for the Canadian interest, the proportion being reckoned based on habitat area, recent catches, and recent survey estimates of stock biomass in the respective EEZs.
+The Greenland Government has instituted a practice of deciding on a TAC for the entire stock and setting aside a part of that TAC (1%) to allow for the Canadian interest, the proportion being reckoned based on habitat area, recent catches, and recent survey estimates of stock biomass in the respective EEZs.
 The EU quota is also deducted from the Greenland TAC before dividing the remainder between the coastal fleet (43%) and the offshore fleet (57%) quotas.